tonypags/resume/A-Pagliaro-Resume.md

 **DevOps Engineer** May 2021 - Present
 * Maintaining production PowerShell and SQL scripts used in network monitoring and alert reporting.
 * Advancing use of test/development environments and version control.
-* Reauthoring PHP-based website, including modular web form templates, a global navbar, and a fun football theme.
+* Re-authoring PHP-based website, including modular web form templates, a global navbar, and a fun football theme.
 * Authoring functional modules for migration from existing, unstructured script codebase.
-* Spearheading inventory initative across several IT teams, helping to create QA routines and actionable reporting for resolving deficiencies.
+* Spearheading inventory initiative across several IT teams, helping to create QA routines and actionable reporting for resolving deficiencies.
 * Overseeing all team projects to advance automation for IT Operations.
    * Automatically provision new servers based on existing ServiceNow change request form.
    * Retool several email parser scripts to leverage vendor APIs, inbound and outbound.